inspec/inspec/docs-chef-io/content/inspec/parallel.md

 ### Option File Basics

 An Option File is a text file that contains options for `inspec exec`.
 Comments (starting with a `#`) and blank lines are ignored.
-For each non-comment, a non-blank line is treated as an invocation of `inspec exec`.
+Each non-comment, non-blank line is treated as an invocation of `inspec exec`.

 The only constraint on the options is that every invocation must have a `--reporter` option.
-The reporter option must write to a file or use the `automate` reporter to send an API post to the Automate service.
+The reporter option must write to a file (or use the `automate` reporter to send an API post to the Automate service).
 For details of the available reporters and the full syntax of the reporter option, see the [Reporter Documentation](https://docs.chef.io/inspec/reporters/#syntax).

 The most straightforward option file might look like this: